WEBSITE TERMS AND CONDITIONS

 10. Intellectual property rights

-10.2 The Charity shall indemnify Enthuse against all damages, losses and expenses arising as a result of any action or claim that the Materials infringe the Intellectual Property Rights of a third party.
+10.2 The Customer shall indemnify Enthuse against all damages, losses and expenses arising as a result of any action or claim that the Materials infringe the Intellectual Property Rights of a third party.

 10.3 The indemnity in clause 9.2 is subject to the conditions that: